Locker Room Talk: Sex On The First Date?

 closing thoughts by Annette

-This archaic way of thinking is worn out and needs to be thrown out.
+This archaic way of thinking about women’s sexuality is worn out and needs to be thrown out.
 Look, sexuality and sex is unique to each individual.
 Some women feel the act of sex is something that can only be enjoyable when shared with someone whom they have a deep connection.
 Other enjoy passionate, orgasmic encounters that don’t require soul-moving intimacy.
 All of these women are allowed to want and experience the type of sex they prefer and should be able to do so without labeling or judgment.

 The most important thing, as always, in my opinion, is that there is consent, safety, and that women realize that choosing to have sex on the first date is, in fact, a choice.
 You should never do it because you feel pressured to.
 And, you should never choose not to do it because you are afraid of what other people may think of you.
 Like Kelli said above, judgy jerks can fuck right off.